swift-dns/swift-endpoint/README.md

 let slowIPv4 = IPv4Address(ipInDomainName.description)! /// ❌ This does work, but has worse performance

 let fastIPv4Conversion = try DomainName(ipv4: fastIPv4)! /// ✅ Converts the ipv4 into the equivalent domain name
-let slowIPv4Conversion = DomainName( fastIPv4.description)! /// ❌ This does work, but has worse performance
+let slowIPv4Conversion = DomainName(fastIPv4.description)! /// ❌ This does work, but has worse performance

 let anyIPAddress = AnyIPAddress(domainName: ipInDomainName)
-print(anyIPAddress) /// prints "v4(255.255.255.255)"
+print(anyIPAddress) /// prints "255.255.255.255"
 ```

 ## Performance